-The invigorating fundraiser took place on the cusp of the holiday season, December 5, at the Culver City designer home of music writer and patron Thomas Small and arts promoter Joanna Brody.
-The creative couple’s upended shoebox of a high-tech house was crammed with neither Christmas nor Chanukah gifts, but with a vanguard of modern music buffs.
+The invigorating fundraiser happened on the cusp of the holiday season, December 5, at the Culver City designer home of music writer and patron Thomas Small and arts promoter Joanna Brody.
+The creative couple’s upended shoebox of a high-tech house was filled with a vanguard of modern-music buffs.

 Nibbling hors d’ouevres beneath a loft-style high ceiling were KUSC’s Sheila Tepper and Gail Eichenthal, the great piano virtuoso, Gloria Cheng, and hyper-opera showman Yuval Sharon.
 Anne Tomlinson, Director of Los Angeles Children’s Chorus, Bob Klein, Co-Executive Director of the Festival of New American Musicals, Catherine Uniack, Executive Director of Piano Spheres, and classical music writer Rodney Punt all joined in.
 Also in attendance were two from Jacaranda, Music at the Edge, a key player on L.A.’s modern music scene: Music Director Mark Allan Hilt and Artistic Director Patrick Scott who noted, “There cannot be a better ambassador for contemporary music than Esa-Pekka.”

 The quartet gave a rapturous and precise reading to Berg’s “Lyric Suite” (1926), a twentieth century jewel that melds atonal modernism with harmonic beauty.
 Soprano Elissa Johnston delivered a vocal part discovered decades after the work’s premiere.
-Salonen, a lover of music for voice, had never heard Berg’s song-component performed live.
+Salonen, a lover of music for voice, said that he had never heard Berg’s song-component performed live.
 “Lachen Verlernt” (2002) (played by soloist Alyssa Park, but written by Salonen for Cho-Liang Lin) got an amusing set-up when the composer readily admitted his commission was well paid — in wine.
-The program closed with The Lyris Quartet’s inimitable rendering of Ben Johnston’s “String Quartet No. 4 ‘Amazing Grace’” (1973) which has become a trademark for this sparkling band of fiddlers.
+The program closed with The Lyris Quartet’s inimitable rendering of Ben Johnston’s “String Quartet No. 4 ‘Amazing Grace’” (1973), a signature work for the sparkling band of fiddlers.

 Quotations from Chairman Esa

-Salonen smartly zoomed in on the evening’s theme, the support for a festival that gives exclusive voice to Los Angeles composers.
-He noted, “This city has a rich level of contemporary music on every level … but it seems to be going in waves.
-There was the Golden Age with Pierre Boulez and the Monday Evening Concerts.
-But then there was a drought.”
+Salonen smartly zoomed in on the evening’s theme, the support for contemporary Los Angeles composers.
+He noted, “This city has a rich amount of contemporary music on every level … but it seems to be going in waves.
+There was the Golden Age with Pierre Boulez.
+And then the Monday Evening Concerts.
+Then there was a drought.”

 “In my years with the Phil, my basic leaning was that contemporary music is normal, like reading a newspaper.
 Would you rather wake up and read news of today or that of three years ago?”
 Appreciating modern music, said Salonen, “is really about exposure.
 I used to say you don’t really have to understand, you just have to be open-minded.
 But now I think you do have to have some kind of reference.
 If you have the reference, the experience becomes more profound.
 There is a continuous thread from Monteverdi and Bach.
 Some formal and technical principles stem from Bach.
 This history influences us every day.”

 “I used to listen to rock music in the car after my concerts.
 I had young drivers who gave me a crash course in genres of rock, it’s completely tribal, the scene is fractured.
-I went through several Bruckner Fourths … and it is nothing like listening to heavy metal.”
+I have gone through several Bruckner Fourths.
+And it is nothing like listening to heavy metal.”